Dr. Mark Humphrys

 2. You can do this using tr to remove one character.
 What character?

-7. Now double click on the output page and you will actually see the images.
+4. Set the "exec" command to output to a file.
+Now double click on the output file and you will actually see the images.

 Final tidy

 1. It needs some tidying.
-Use sed to insert space before each item:
+Use sed to insert some space before each item:

 Einstein expects each description line to be all on one line, and each tags line to be all on one line, and there be no other lines: